Add and remove effects in Compressor

 Because effects may interact in unexpected ways, be sure to preview the transcoded file each time you add an effect.

-Note: Depending on your system, the source media file type and the number of effects in the job, the preview area showing the filter settings may update at a lower frame rate than the source frame rate.
+Note: Depending on your system, the source media file type and the number of effects in the job, the preview area showing the filter presets may update at a lower frame rate than the source frame rate.

 Turn an effect off or on